liyuxiao2/EtchASketch/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-Inspired by the classic Etch-A-Sketch toy and various online tutorials on web development.
+Inspired by the classic Etch-A-Sketch toy and various online tutorials on web development

-Note: Replace https://github.com/your-username/etch-a-sketch.git with the actual URL of your GitHub repository.